 Our national, state, and local debt currently exceeds $27 trillion, which equals $90,000 owed by every man, woman, and child in America, regardless of income.
 The non-partisan Congressional Budget Office (CBO) estimates we will add about $13 trillion to our debt over the next 10 years if nothing is done.
 This path is unsustainable and will only get worse over time if we continue to ignore our spending problem.
 While Congress needed to act and provide relief for American people during COVID-19, now more than ever, we need to focus on reducing unnecessary spending and tackling the largest drivers of our deficit and debt.

 During my time in Congress, I have supported budget resolutions that would balance the federal budget in 10 years by gradually restricting annual spending, lowering our debt-to-GDP ratio, and enacting pro-growth policies to create millions of new jobs—all while preserving social safety net and retirement programs for current and future beneficiaries.

 In an effort to get us closer to a balanced budget, I introduced the Truth in Spending Act.
 In short, this legislation would create an expedited path of consideration for measures to cut spending that has exceeded its original cost projections.
 For more information on this measure, please see more at the bottom of this page.

 Reforming our Broken Budget Process

-For too long, budget gimmicks and loopholes have allowed politicians to overspend and pile more debt on the American people.
-I have cosponsored and voted for numerous bills that would eliminate these gimmicks and inject some much needed transparency and common-sense into our budget process.
+For too long, budget gimmicks and loopholes have given way to overspending, thereby piling more debt on the American people.
+I have cosponsored and voted for numerous bills that would eliminate these gimmicks and inject some much-needed transparency and common sense into our budget process, including:

-This kind of spending is unsustainable and leaves taxpayers vulnerable to runaway programs, which is why I have introduced the Truth in Spending Act.
+This kind of spending is untenable and leaves taxpayers vulnerable, which is why I introduced the bipartisan Truth in Spending Act.